 CBD itself was only identified in the 1930s and its specific chemical structure was not documented until 1963.
 Since then research has continued and many scientists now consider CBD to be the single most important cannabinoid ever discovered.

 Cannabis is predominantly associated with the cannabinoid THC (Δ9-tetrahydrocannabinol) - it’s the one that gets you high.
 And it’s the one which we do not include in our CBD products.
 It's the one which is illegal in the UK.
-However, when we hear of medicinal cannabis, which is prescribed to treat severe pain and nervous disorders, although the THC has medicinal benefits it’s the non-psychoactive cannabinoid CBD that’s working its magic across a wide range of issues.
+CBD products in the UK must contains no more than 1mg of CBD per container, no matter the size of the container.

-CBD is overwhelmingly responsible for most of the health and wellness benefits of the cannabis plant.
-And new benefits are being discovered all the time.
+CBD is believed to be responsible for most of the health and wellness benefits of the cannabis plant, and new benefits are being discovered all the time.

 As we’ve just learned CBD (Cannabinoids) are the chemical compounds in the cannabis plant and are, surprisingly, already present in our bodies, and all mammals for that matter.
 Cannabinoids come in 2 forms, both of which are very similar, but have completely different origins;

 Phytocannabinoids - are the cannabinoids from the cannabis plant

 Endocannabindoids - which are naturally produced in our bodies